Adding Custom Pipelines

 format: csv

-header: trueSeqDesk uses this definition to automatically generate the CSV samplesheet from the selected study samples and their assigned reads.
+header: trueSeqDesk uses this definition to automatically generate the package input from the selected study samples or order-linked reads.

 Registration